 So how do you configure Let's Encrypt on the Loadbalancer.org appliance?

 Let's Encrypt is fully supported from version 8.3.4 onwards.
 You control the configuration through a simple command line script.
-So what does the script do?
+The script:

-- It automates the process of validating the Domain and IP.
+- Automates the process of validating the Domain and IP.

 - Downloads and moves the new certificates to correct location.